The other day, I was checking my social media and was very surprised to see my monthly unique viewers on Pinterest was 2.2 million. Um, what?

 2. Pretty pins

 If you want your pins to do well, they need to look good.
 I use Canva to create all of mine.
-Vertical pins tend to perform the best on Pinterest, so I either use the “Your Story” template, or the “Infographic” template.
+Vertical pins with a 2:3 ratio tend to perform the best on Pinterest.
+Mine are 600px x 900px.

-I’ll be honest: creating consistent pins is a good idea, and something I should probably work on!
-Mine are varied, although I try and have the same shade of pink in most of them to link them back to my blog and my social media.
-However, sometimes, I go for something completely different, but I always make sure they are bright and colourful!
+I’ll be honest: creating consistent pins is a good idea, and something I’m working to improve.
 For a better example of gorgeous and consistent pins, check out Jade’s Pinterest.
 She puts me to shame!

 And MAKE SURE YOU PUT YOUR PINS IN YOUR POSTS!
 I love sharing content on Pinterest and when I come across amazing content, that’s my go to.
 If you don’t have a pin for me to do it, I’m kind of stuck!